Connection Management

 Create a Connection (Advanced Settings)

-To create a connection, click on the + icon at the bottom left of the screen then select "Add A Gremlin Server Connection" or on the Getting Started tab, click on "Add New Connection".
+To create a connection, click on the + icon at the bottom left of the screen then select "Add A Graph Database Connection" or on the Getting Started tab, click on "Add New Connection".
 Then, click on "Advanced Settings".
 You will be presented with the following screen:

 Edit Connection Screen